brohit4/CanvasShapes/README.md

         y: 50
     }]);

+For more details about the function the library supports look into the documentation in doc folder.

 For sample applications and usage app1.html and app2.html are put in markup folder.
 Have a look at those.